JenS616/FinalProject17/README.md

 # FinalProject17
-The player arrives at Mars through a spaceship crash.
-The object of the game is to find all of the spaceship parts that have scattered throughout the planet to eventually rebuild the spaceship and call for help.
-Additional obstacles for the character include dust storms and preventing the player's health from reaching zero.
+The player arrives on Mars from a spaceship crash and is separated from the crew, who are waiting for rescuers in an escape pod in an unknown area of the planet.
+The object of the game is for the player to survive alone with only the supplies from the crashed spaceship until the crew can be contacted.
+An additional challenge for the player is to prevent the health status from reaching zero.